A. Year-on-Year Growth for October 2023

-1. Manufacture of computer, electronic and optical products industry division was the primary driver to the higher annual increase of producer price for manufactured goods
+1. Manufacture of food products industry division was the main driver to the faster annual decrease of producer price for manufactured goods

-The Producer Price Index (PPI) for manufacturing section registered a higher annual increase of 0.5 percent in August 2023 compared with the 0.05 percent annual growth in July 2023.
-The PPI also posted an annual increase of 7.4 percent in August 2022.
+The Producer Price Index (PPI) for manufacturing section registered an annual decline of 0.3 percent in October 2023 from an annual decrease of 0.2 percent in September 2023.
+In October 2022, the PPI posted an annual increase of 7.3 percent.
 (Figure 1, and Tables A and 1)

 Refer to Method of Computation in the Technical Notes